Wildcat

 Domestication

-The ancient Egyptians were thought to have been the first people to domesticate the cat, just four thousand years ago.
+The ancient Egyptians were thought to have been the first people to domesticate a cat, just four thousand years ago.
 However, in 2004 French researchers in Cyprus discovered the ninety-five-hundred-year-old remains of a cat and a human buried together.
 More recently, an analysis of cat teeth and bones from a fifty-three-hundred-year-old Chinese settlement indicated that cats were eating grains, rodents, and leftovers from human meals.
 It would seem that after the advent of agriculture, cats in Asia and the Near East began to gather near grain stores and farms, where there were many mice and rats.
 Humans tolerated the exterminators of these pests, and the cats became more and more comfortable around people.
-Whether this association came about five or ten millennia in the past, evidence suggests cats were not in the human domestic domain for as long a period as dogs, these animals having been human companions for maybe forty thousand years.
+Whether this association came about five or ten millennia in the past, evidence suggests cats were not in the domestic human domain for as long a period as dogs, these animals have been human companions for maybe forty thousand years.

 References